astronomer/docs/astro/astro-support.md

 Examples:

-- A newly deployed DAG is not working in a development Deployment, even though it ran successfully in a local environment using the Astro CLI.
+- A newly deployed DAG is not working in a development Deployment, even though it worked successfully in a local environment using the Astro CLI.
-- You need to [modify a Hybrid cluster setting](manage-hybrid-clusters.md) that affects your cluster's performance but isn't required to run tasks, such as changing the size of your cluster's database or adding a new VPC peering connection.
+- You need to [modify a Hybrid cluster setting](manage-hybrid-clusters.md) that affects your cluster's performance, but isn't required to run tasks, such as changing the size of your cluster's database or adding a new VPC peering connection.
-- Astro CLI usage is impaired (for example, there are incompatibility errors between installed packages).
+- Astro CLI usage is impaired.
+For example, there are incompatibility errors between installed packages.
 - There is an Airflow issue that has a code-based solution.
 - You received a log alert on Astronomer.
-- You have lost the ability to use a [Public Preview](https://docs.astronomer.io/astro/feature-previews) feature that does not affect general services.
+- You lost the ability to use a [Public Preview](https://docs.astronomer.io/astro/feature-previews) feature that does not affect general services.

 ### P4: Low impact

-Astro is fully usable but you have a question for our team.
+Astro is fully usable, but you have a question for the Support team.

 Examples: